-In this lesson, students will learn about nattiit (ringed seals) from both biology and an Inuit perspective.
-Students will gain a holistic understanding of how these marine mammals interact with their Arctic environment and how they are a part of regular life in the North.
-Accompanying this lesson will be a podcast with Inuk researcher, Enooyaq Sudlovenick, discussing her interest in nattiit and how to incorporate both Inuit guiding principles and Western knowledge.
-The lesson will conclude with a brief introduction to the Micro:bit and MakeCode environment to prepare learners for the coming activities.
+In this lesson, students learn about nattiit (ringed seals) from both a biological and an Inuit perspective.
+Students gain a holistic understanding of how these marine mammals interact with their Arctic environment and how they are a part of regular life in the North.
+Accompanying this lesson is a podcast with Inuk researcher Enooyaq Sudlovenick, in which she discusses her interest in nattiit and how to incorporate both Inuit Qaujimajatuqangit Principles (Inuit guiding principles) and Western knowledge.
+The lesson concludes with a brief introduction to the micro:bit and MakeCode environment to prepare learners for the activities that follow.

-- Learn about the nattiq and how they are part of Inuit life
+- Learn about nattiit and how they are part of Inuit life

 - Learn about the basic habitat of nattiit